 Statutes and Resources

-This Statutes and Resources page was created to give the public basic guidance about the Freedom of Information Act (FOIA) and the Privacy Act of 1974.
-A question - and - answer format is used to present information about these laws in a clear, simple manner to assist members of the public to exercise their rights.
+This Statutes and Resources page was created to give the public basic guidance about the Freedom of Information Act (FOIA) and the Privacy Act of 1974, and to give information about these laws in a clear, simple manner in order to help members of the public to exercise their rights.
 The questions and answers have been tailored to the FOIA and Privacy Act procedures of the Corporation for National and Community Service (CNCS).
 This guidance is not a comprehensive treatment of the complex issues associated with the FOIA and the Privacy Act.
 For more extensive information, please see the U. S. Department of Justice's Guide to the FOIA and Overview of the Privacy Act.

-The FOIA, enacted in 1966, as amended, generally provides that any person has a right of access to federal agency records.
-This right of access is enforceable in court except for those records that are protected from disclosure by the nine exemptions to the FOIA, which are discussed in the text.
+The FOIA, enacted in 1966, as amended, generally provides that any person has a right of access to Federal agency records.
+This right of access is enforceable in court, except for those records that are protected from disclosure by the nine exemptions to the FOIA.
+These are discussed further down in the text.

-This information contains both general and CNCS-specific information about the most significant provisions of the FOIA and the Privacy Act as they pertain to the Corporation.
-I hope you find this information helpful.
+This information contains both general and CNCS-specific information about the most significant provisions of the FOIA and the Privacy Act.
+We hope you find this information helpful.

 The Freedom of Information Act